List of One-Punch Man characters: Agoni

 Agoni (アゴーニ, Agōni) is the founder of the Hero Association; he appears as an old man in a business suit with an enormous cleft chin.
 Three years prior to the series, his grandson was attacked by Crablante but was saved by a passing stranger (actually Saitama).
 He creates the Hero Association and the Superhero Registry to manage the superheroes who would protect humanity against supervillains, monsters, and other threats to the world.

 Exma

 Exma (エクスマ, Ekusuma) is an executive of the Hero Association who is the deputy chief of the Hero Disciplinary Supervision Division.

 Exma is voiced by Risa Tsumugi in the original Japanese version.
 In the English dub, she is voiced by Michelle Deco in season one and by Jeannie Tirado in season two.

 Busho

 Busho (ブショウ, Bushou) is a member of the Hero Association with a stubbly beard who takes his job seriously.
 He investigated Sataima's entry into the Hero Association.

 Busho is voiced by Shouta Yamamoto in the original Japanese version.
 In the English dub, he is voiced by Marc Diraison in season one and by David W. Collins in season two.

 Jinzuren

 Jinzuren (ジンズレン, Jinzuren) is a bespectacled member of the Hero Association and Busho's partner.

-Jinzuren is voiced by Yōji Ueda in the original Japanese version and by Kyle Hebert in the Funimation dub.
+Jinzuren is voiced by Yōji Ueda in the original Japanese version and by Kyle Hebert in the English dub.